STEP 1: Register Online

 STEP 4: Show Us Your Talent

-After submitting your paperwork and showing us your ID at our check-in desk, you’ll be headed to our holding/rehearsal room.
-You’ll see our cameras in there shooting in and around the holding room.
+After submitting your paperwork and showing us your ID at our check-in desk, you'll be headed to our holding/rehearsal room.
+You'll see our cameras shooting in and around the holding room.
 These are the shots we use in the audition episodes.

-It’s in the holding room where you will wait until an audition room opens up.
+It's in the holding room where you will wait until an audition room opens up.
 When it is your turn, we will call your audition number.
-Remember keep that audition number with you at all times.
+Remember to keep that audition number with you at all times.

 You may wait a long time, so feel free to bring something or someone to keep you company, or make some new friends while you wait.
 We have different types of audition rooms for different talent.
 You'll be sent to the best room for your act.